-In addition to the purchaser and seller and the purchaser's finance provider, there are a number of other parties who would normally be involved in a property transaction in Jersey.
+In addition to the purchaser and seller, there are a number of other parties who would normally be involved in a property transaction in Jersey.

-Estate agents

-Most sales in Jersey involve the services of a real estate agent, who advertises the seller's property to prospective purchasers.
-There is no statutory regulation of real estate agents in Jersey, although there is a professional association, the membership of which is voluntary.

-Lawyers

-Lawyers play an important role in property transactions, and are responsible for drafting the contracts and undertaking all the due diligence in respect of the property.
-The lawyer acting for the purchaser is also responsible for ensuring that the purchaser receives good and marketable title to the property, and for freehold and flying freehold properties is responsible for engrossing the sale contract and presenting it to the Royal Court for registration.
+- Estate agents Most sales in Jersey involve the services of a real estate agent, who advertises the seller's property to prospective purchasers.
+Whilst there is currently no statutory regulation of real estate agents in Jersey (although this has been recently proposed), there is a professional association of which membership is voluntary. - Lawyers Lawyers play an important role in property transactions, and are responsible for drafting the contracts and undertaking all the due diligence in respect of the property.
+The lawyer acting for the purchaser is also responsible for ensuring that the purchaser receives good and marketable title to the property, and for freehold and flying freehold properties is responsible for engrossing the sale contract and presenting it to the Royal Court for registration. - Lenders Most prospective purchasers will need to borrow money from a bank, building society or private lender in order to complete their purchase. - Other Parties Other parties' involvement in property transactions depends on the nature of the transaction.

-Notaries

-There is no requirement under Jersey law for a hereditary contract to be notarised, either in respect of a freehold / flying freehold contract or a contract lease.

-Other parties

-Other parties' involvement in property transactions depends on the nature of the transaction.
 For example, a surveyor will ordinarily be required to produce a valuation or condition report for the purchaser (or the purchaser's funder), and insurance brokers may be required to arrange for buildings or title indemnity policies if issues are found during the due diligence process.